-Surrounded by the desert basin, the mountains total area is approximately 500 square miles made up of deep canyons and steep slopes.
-Due to the widespread mining and logging industry the once flourishing forest is now a completely different landscape from its natural state, not far from unrecognizable.
-One of the mines along the east side is the former Lavender Pit, opened in 1950 and production over 14 years yielded a total of 86 million tons of ore leaving behind 1,500 miles of shafts and tunnels that extend from the mine to Bisbee.
-This equated to around 600,000 tons of copper with byproducts such as Bisbee Blue turquoise, gold and silver.
-Aside from this, the Mule Mountains are still a sky island mountain range and have the ecology to show it.
-Rocky Mountain Douglas-fir, juniper, lowland pines, pygmy conifer-oak, mesic and xeric phases of Chihuahuan desert scrub on limestone as well as open oak woodland.
+Surrounded by the desert basin, the mountains' total area is approximately 500 square miles made up of deep canyons and steep slopes.
+There was widespread mining and logging during the 1800s and early 1900s.
+The once flourishing forest is now a completely different landscape from its natural state.
+One of the mines along the east side is the former Lavender Pit, opened in 1950 and production over 24 years yielded a total of 86 million tons of ore leaving behind 1,500 miles of shafts and tunnels that extend from the mine to Bisbee.
+This equated to around 600,000 tons of copper with byproducts such as Bisbee Blue turquoise, gold and silver causing deforestation in the area.
+Underground water was redirected, and surface flow was also irreversibly changed by pit excavation and tons of waste rock and tailings piles.
+Though thoroughly changed, the Mule Mountains are still islands in the desert and have microclimates and diverse ecosystems sustained by the topography.
+The landscape consists of Rocky Mountain Douglas-fir, juniper, lowland pines, pygmy conifer-oak, mesic and xeric phases of Chihuahuan desert scrub on limestone as well as open oak woodland.
 As for mammalian species on the mountains, mule deer, jackrabbits, a new scorpion species the Vaejovis Miscionei, big horn sheep, badgers and coyote can be found.